 Once a vintner, always a vintner – not satisfied with retirement, Carl started another wine project called Como No wines which he operated for several years before ultimately ceasing production.
 And he was one of the founders of the still active Napa Valley based men’s only social group composed, mostly of vintners called the Gastronomic Order of the Nonsensical and Dissipatory (GONADS).

-Incidentally, Carl’s daughter Lissa was the chef and co-owned and operated with her husband Hiro Sone, Terra Restaurant in St. Helena for 30 years until it finally closed in 2018, in part due to a shortage of qualified help.
+Incidentally, Carl’s daughter Lissa was a chef and co-owned and operated with her husband Hiro Sone, Terra Restaurant in St. Helena for 30 years until it finally closed in 2018, in part due to a shortage of qualified help.

-Tastings are usually held in one of two intimate rooms with the wines paired with select premium cheeses.
 If you feel unbalanced while standing in the rooms, it cannot be blamed on the alcohol.
-In reality, the floor undulates – just another part of the quirkiness of this place; Friedensreich felt feet were best designed to walk on uneven surfaces so that is reflected in the design of the floor.
+In reality, the floor undulates which is just another part of the quirkiness of this place; Friedensreich felt feet were best designed to walk on uneven surfaces so that is reflected in the design of the floor.
 Also note that no two windows are alike within the hospitality building; this was done on purpose of course.

 Select Wines